-The present government has achieved remarkable success in augmenting the power generation capacity to make our country self-dependent in electricity supply.
-In that quest, the government is going to import more Liquefied Natural Gas (LNG) from the spot market to generate adequate power to safeguard uninterrupted electricity supply during the upcoming irrigation season.
+The government is going to import more Liquefied Natural Gas (LNG) from the spot market in a bid to generate sufficient power to ensure uninterrupted electricity supply during the upcoming irrigation season and the holy month of Ramadan.